valory-xyz/open-autonomy/docs/guides/deploy_service.md

 ## Cloud deployment

 The sections above for local deployments provide a fundamental understanding of how to deploy agent services in general.
-We also offer tooling for cloud deployments.
 The [Open Operator](https://github.com/valory-xyz/open-operator) repository provides the necessary resources and guidelines for seamless cloud deployments of agent services based on the Open Autonomy framework.